dawnranger/pytorch-AGNN/README.md

-# Attention-based Graph Neural Network in Pytorch(AGNN)
+# Attention-based Graph Neural Network in Pytorch

 This repo attempts to reproduce the AGNN model described in [Attention-based Graph Neural Network for semi-supervised learning, under review at ICLR 2018](https://openreview.net/pdf?id=rJg4YGWRb)